-Chances are you’ve been using basic personalization for a few years now (think name in subject line, birthday emails, etc.).
+Chances are you’ve been using basic personalization for a few years now (think of the name in the subject line, birthday emails, etc.).
 Thanks to AI technologies, we can expect to see hyper-personalization become more common in the coming year.
-By looking at a customer’s browsing activity, purchase history, social media interaction, and the times they are active online, a brand can develop hyper-personalized email messaging that provides customers with exactly what they want, when they want it.
+By looking at a customer’s browsing activity, purchase history, social media interaction, and the times they are active online, a brand can develop hyper-personalized email messaging that provides customers with exactly what they want when they want it.

 3. Impact of Data Privacy

 While consumers want personalization, they also expect privacy.
 A bit contradictory, yes.
 But it’s something that email marketers will need to approach with caution and creativity in 2022.
 Apple’s recently announced Mail Privacy Protection features for iOS 15 allow Apple Mail users to opt into a program that hides personally identifiable information.
 It will also create false opens, obscure open times, and mask the location of openers.
 Because about half of all emails are opened in Apple Mail apps, the impact of these privacy updates will be huge, and marketers will need to be nimble and react quickly as we see how the situation plays out.

 Thanks to the aforementioned Apple iOS updates, marketers will no longer have the same insights into certain behaviors.
 As a result, some metrics that have been extremely important for years will no longer have nearly as much relevance.
 Rather than look at open rates as a measure of success, marketers should shift their focus to KPIs that actually matter, like clicks, conversions, and revenue generated.

 5. User-Generated Content

 Customers are much more likely to trust your brand if they see other people using (and preferably raving about) your products.
 It will become increasingly common in 2022 to leverage customer reviews, user-generated content, and influencer content in emails to share product reviews, highlight customer photos, and provide social proof.